kign/c4wa/etc/doc/language.md

 ## Import and export

-Syntax of C doesn't exactly match Web Assembly notions of "imported" and "exported" symbols (global variables, functions and memory); here is how we interpret some C attributes for Web Assembly:
+Syntax of C doesn't exactly match Web Assembly concepts of "imported" and "exported" symbols (global variables, functions and memory); here is how we interpret some C attributes for Web Assembly:

 **Function definition** could be `extern`; this makes function _exported_.